brayden-s-haws/speak_easy_text_to_speech/README.md

 ## Acknowledgements
 Huge credit goes to [Ryan Jenson](https://github.com/rwjenson) for designing the entire UI.
 Without him, the Flask version wouldn't exist and we would all be running the Python version locally.

-___

-### Personal Progress
-* What I learned: This was my intial venture into HTML, CCS and Javascript.
-Prior to this I had hacked around needing a frontend by using things like email, slack, or Jupyter notebooks as my "frontend".
-This taught me how to build a frontend and even change what was displayed on the screen based on the current state of the data processing flow.
-* What I wish I had done differently: Today there is a limit to the length of text you can process.
-This is not due to a limit with the API but rather in my inability to manage the chunk numbers when there were more than 10 chunks.
-I wish I had pushed harder to make this work correctly so the inout could essentially be unlimited in length.
-* What I am most proud of: [Lines 59-83](https://github.com/brayden-s-haws/speak_easy_text_to_speech/blob/cd59fed8065d8aaebe9c40d764c293d573900dee/flask/text_processor.py#L69) in text_processor.py.
-You can only send a limited set of tokens to the API at a time.
-Initially I was running into issues where words were getting cut in half when being sent to the API and the outputs sounded terrible.
-This chnage ensured that words were never split in half so the outputs would sound smooth and natural.
-* What I want to learn next: More about frontend development.
-Specifically how to have a multi-page application and allow users to move between them.
-I also want to work on user management, so that users can have an account and save their work.